 Since they probably aren’t going to do this themselves, it is important to match he footwear with the child’s particular foot type.
 You should be sure to know if they have higher arches or flat feet.
 Consider issues such as overpronation and underpronation.
 You can read a great article which better explains pronation in children here.

-Although a child’s feet are still developing, they could fall into one of these categories which required a bit more attention when it comes to finding the proper footwear.
+Although a child’s feet are still developing, they could fall into these categories which required a bit more attention when it comes to finding the proper footwear.